 - Granger causal analysis

-While each approach has a solid theoretical foundation, it is important to acknowledge that there exists a gap between the problem setting and business requirements.
-Business end-users typically seek the ability to prioritize tasks at hand for faster and more effective action, which has not been actively discussed in the literature of causal analysis in the machine learning community.
+While each approach has a strong theoretical foundation, it is worth noting that there is a gap between the problem setting and the business requirements.
+In practical terms, business end-users typically seek the ability to prioritize tasks for more efficient and effective action.
+This aspect has not been extensively discussed in the machine learning community’s literature on causal analysis.

-On the other hand, XAI research has faced its own challenges in terms of practical utility.
-Early XAI research primarily focused on human psychological hurdles when accepting machines’ answers.
-Even today, the majority of studies, including those that have been conducted by the IBM Trusted AI group, implicitly assume deep image classification as the canonical task, paying only limited attention to real business requirements for actionability.
+On the other hand, XAI research has encountered its own challenges in terms of practical applicability.
+Early XAI research mainly focused on the psychological barriers that humans face when accepting machine-generated answers.
+Even to this day, the majority of studies, including those conducted by the IBM Trusted AI group, implicitly assume deep image classification as the primary task, while giving limited consideration to the real business requirements for actionable insights.

 To complement the research topics addressed by the Trusted AI group, I primarily led three projects: